Limiting directions for random walks in classical affine Weyl groups: Correlations in MultiTASEPs

 \subsection{Limiting direction for type $\hatB$}

 In this section, we will prove formulas for the two-point correlations for the \bmt{} using the two-point correlations in Section \ref{sec:bpart} for the \bt{}.
 As before $\aver {i,j}_{B}$ means the stationary probability of having a particle of species $i$ at site $n-1$ and a particle of species $j$ at site $n$ in the \bmt{} on $n$ sites.
-To avoid confusion, we will use the notation $\aver{i,j}_{n,n_0}$ to mean the same kind of quantity in the \bt{} with $n$ sites and $n_0$ $0$'s.
+To avoid confusion, we will reuse the notation $\aver{i,j}_{n,n_0}$ as in Theorem~\ref{T:Bprob} to mean the corresponding probability in the \bt{} with $n$ sites and $n_0$ $0$'s.
 We will continue to use $Z_{n,n_0}$ for the partition function of the latter.

 We will use the lumping described in Proposition \ref{prop:kcoloring}.
 There are only $n$ different such lumpings and this is not enough to determine all the $4n^2$ two-point correlations $\aver {i,j}_{B}$; see Table \ref{tab:bvalues-n=4}.
 But it turns out that we can get just enough information to prove Theorem \ref{thm:lim-dir-b}.
 As usual, we identify $-k$ and $\neg k$.
 There are no zeros in the \bmt{} but for ease of notation we write $\aver {j,0}_{B}=\aver {0,j}_{B}=0$.
 We define row and column sums, and up and down-hooks as follows.